Suppression of the Society of Jesus: Suppression in France in 1764

 The Jesuits had many who opposed them.
 The Jansenists were numerous among the enemies of the orthodox party.
 The Sorbonne, an educational rival, joined the Gallicans, the Philosophes, and the Encyclopédistes.
-Louis XV was weak; his wife and children were in favor of the Jesuits; his able first minister, the Duc de Choiseul, played into the hands of the Parlement and the royal mistress, Madame de Pompadour, to whom the Jesuits had refused absolution for she was living in sin with the King of France, was a determined opponent.
+Louis XV was weak; his wife and children were in favor of the Jesuits; his able first minister, the Duc de Choiseul, played into the hands of the Parlement and the royal mistress, Madame de Pompadour, to whom the Jesuits had refused absolution since she was living in sin with the King of France, was a determined opponent.
 The determination of the Parlement of Paris in time bore down all opposition.

-The attack on the Jesuits was opened on 17 April 1762 by the Jansenist sympathizer the Abbé Chauvelin, who denounced the Constitution of the Society of Jesus, which was publicly examined and discussed in a hostile press.
-The Parlement issued its Extraits des assertions assembled from passages from Jesuit theologians and canonists, in which they were alleged to teach every sort of immorality and error.
+The attack on the Jesuits was opened on 17 April 1762 by the Jansenist sympathizer Abbé Henri Philippe de Chauvelin, who denounced the Constitution of the Society of Jesus, which was publicly examined and discussed in a hostile press.
+The Parlement issued its Extraits des assertions, assembled from passages from Jesuit theologians and canonists, alleging then to have taught every sort of immorality and error.
 On 6 August 1762, the final arrêt was proposed to the Parlement by the Advocate General Joly de Fleury, condemning the Society to extinction.
-Still, the king's intervention brought eight months delay, and in the meantime, a compromise was suggested by the Court.
+Still, the King's intervention brought eight months delay, and in the meantime, a compromise was suggested by the Court.
 If the French Jesuits separated from the Society headed by the Jesuit General directly under the pope's authority and came under a French vicar, with French customs, as with the Gallican Church, the Crown would still protect them.
 The French Jesuits, rejecting Gallicanism, refused to consent.
 On 1 April 1763, the colleges were closed, and by a further arrêt of March 9, 1764, the Jesuits were required to renounce their vows under pain of banishment.

-At the end of November 1764, the king signed an edict dissolving the Society throughout his dominions, for some provincial parlements still protected them, as in Franche-Comté, Alsace, and Artois.
-In the draft of the edict, he canceled numerous clauses that implied that the Society was guilty, and writing to Choiseul, he concluded: "If I adopt the advice of others for the peace of my realm, you must make the changes I propose, or I will do nothing.
+At the end of November 1764, the King signed an edict dissolving the Society throughout his dominions, though some provincial parlements still protected them, such as Franche-Comté, Alsace, and Artois.
+In the draft of the edict, he canceled numerous clauses that implied that the Society was guilty, and writing to the Duke of Choiseul, he concluded: "If I adopt the advice of others for the peace of my realm, you must make the changes I propose, or I will do nothing.
 I say no more, lest I should say too much."